-J.B. acknowledges support by U.S. DOE Office of Basic Energy Sciences funding no. DE-SC0023170.
-S.S. acknowledges the support of the Israel Science Foundation (ISF) under Grant No. 847/21.
-Funding also provided by Brigham Young University College of Computational, Mathematical, and Physical Sciences High-Impact Research Program and Mentored Research Program.
+J. Baxter acknowledges support by U.S. DOE Office of Basic Energy Sciences.
+S. Shwartz acknowledges the support of the ISF.
+Funding was also provided by Brigham Young University College of Computational, Mathematical, and Physical Sciences High-Impact Research Program and Mentored Research Program.

-We would like to thank the staff at SACLA for their technical support on the beamtimes, B. Ofori-Okai for initial conception of this project, and T. Gawne for the use of his droplet-finding algorithm.
+We would like to thank the staff at SACLA for their technical support during the beamtimes, B. Ofori-Okai for the initial conception of this project, and T. Gawne for the use of his droplet-finding algorithm.